litter-networks/litter-networks/apps/litter-networker/src/python-utils/lnwordtohtml/README.md

    comparing timestamps or hashes with the cached state file.
 2. For changed files, converter produces HTML fragment + metadata + style usage, and registers any referenced assets.
-3. CSS generator writes/updates the shared stylesheet(s) before uploads.
+3. CSS generator writes/updates the per-page stylesheet(s) before uploads (and stores them locally when `--dump-dir` is provided).
 4. Upload step pushes HTML, CSS, and assets to S3 and records checksums to avoid redundant uploads.
 5. Once uploads succeed, S3 listing feeds into the DynamoDB hierarchy updater.
+6. After a successful non-dry run, the CloudFront distribution is invalidated so the new pages/styles go live immediately.
-6. Script exits non-zero on any failed upload/DB write (so CI can react).
+7. Script exits non-zero on any failed upload/DB write (so CI can react).

 ## Implementation Milestones
 - **Text & Metadata** – finish porting paragraph/run handling so headings,
   emphasis, links, and metadata tags render exactly like the C# output.
-- **Lists/Tables/CSS** – emit semantic classes for lists + tables, generate the
+- **Lists/Tables/CSS** – emit semantic classes for lists + tables, generate a
-  shared CSS bundle, and ensure every HTML page references it via `<link>`.
+  scoped CSS bundle per page, and ensure every HTML page references it via `<link>`.
 - **Assets** – hash and upload embedded images/videos, reuse cached objects, and ensure the converter records required asset keys.
 - **Dynamo Hierarchy** – rebuild the `HierarchyNode` tree and cover it with